Table of Contents

 There are a couple of reasons for this:

-- Wet food is often tastier and smellier (in a good way!) than dry food.
+- Encourages Kittens to Eat: Wet food is often tastier and smellier (in a good way!) than dry food.
 In fact, because of this reason, wet food is usually recommended for cats that have lost their appetite to motivate them to eat more.
-Kittens may also need some tasty encouragement as they transfer to the realm of solid food.
+Kittens may also need some tasty encouragement as they transfer to the realm of solid food, so opting for wet cat food is a great way to provide this added push.

-- Dry food has more calories per unit when compared to wet food because it is more condensed due to a lack of moisture.
+- Helps Maintain a Healthy Weight: Dry food has more calories per unit when compared to wet food because it is more condensed due to a lack of moisture.
 Therefore, free-feeding your kitten with dry food can increase her chances of unnecessary weight gain.
+On the other hand, it’s easier to feed your kitten the correct amount when using wet food.

 Best Wet Cat Food for Kittens